Mary MacKillop

-Mary Helen MacKillop RSJ (15 January 1842 – 8 August 1909) was an Australian religious sister who has been declared a saint by the Catholic Church, as St Mary of the Cross.
-Of Scottish descent, she was born in Melbourne but is best known for her activities in South Australia.
-Together with Julian Tenison-Woods, she founded the Sisters of St Joseph of the Sacred Heart (the Josephites), a congregation of religious sisters that established a number of schools and welfare institutions throughout Australia and New Zealand, with an emphasis on education for the rural poor.
+Mary Helen MacKillop RSJ (in religion Mary of the Cross; 15 January 1842 – 8 August 1909) was an Australian religious sister.
+She was born in Melbourne but is best known for her activities in South Australia.
+Together with Fr Julian Tenison-Woods, she founded the Sisters of St Joseph of the Sacred Heart (the Josephites), a congregation of religious sisters that established a number of schools and welfare institutions throughout Australia and New Zealand, with an emphasis on education for the rural poor.

 The process to have MacKillop declared a saint began in the 1920s, and she was beatified in January 1995 by Pope John Paul II.
 Pope Benedict XVI prayed at her tomb during his visit to Sydney for World Youth Day 2008 and in December 2009 approved the Catholic Church's recognition of a second miracle attributed to her intercession.
 She was canonised on 17 October 2010, during a public ceremony in St Peter's Square at the Vatican.
-She is the first Australian to be recognised by the Catholic Church as a saint.
-Mary MacKillop is the patron saint of the Roman Catholic Archdiocese of Brisbane.
+She is the first Australian Catholic saint.
+Mary MacKillop is the patron saint of the Archdiocese of Brisbane and of Australia.

-Early life and ministry
+Early life and career

 Mary Helen MacKillop was born on 15 January 1842 in what is now the Melbourne suburb of Fitzroy, Victoria (at the time part of an area called Newtown in the then British colony of New South Wales), to Alexander MacKillop and Flora MacDonald.
 Although she continued to be known as "Mary", when she was baptised six weeks later she received the names Maria Ellen.

 MacKillop's parents lived in Roybridge (Drochaid Ruaidh), Lochaber, Inverness-shire, Scotland, prior to emigrating to Australia.
 Others on both sides of the family had emigrated previously.
 MacKillop visited the village in the 1870s where St Margaret's, the local parish church of the Roman Catholic Diocese of Argyll and the Isles, now has a shrine to her.

 MacKillop's father, Alexander MacKillop, was born in Perthshire.
 He began his studies for the priesthood at age twelve, and two years later went to the Scots College in Rome; he also studied at Blairs College in Kincardineshire, but at the age of 29 left, just before he was due to be ordained.
 He migrated to Australia and arrived in Sydney in 1838.
 MacKillop's mother, Flora MacDonald, born in Fort William, had left Scotland and arrived in Melbourne in 1840.
 Her father and mother married in Melbourne on 14 July 1840.
 MacKillop was the eldest of their eight children.
 Her younger siblings were Margaret ("Maggie", 1843–1872), John (1845–1867), Annie (1848–1929), Alexandrina ("Lexie", 1850–1882), Donald (1853–1925), Alick (who died at 11 months old) and Peter (1857–1878).
 Donald became a Jesuit priest and worked among the Aboriginal peoples in the Northern Territory.
 Lexie became a member of the Good Shepherd Sisters in Melbourne.